wallabag/website/pages/news/20260612-documentation-move/index.md

 description:
 ---

-Recently, we decided [to archive our documentation repository](https://github.com/wallabag/doc).
-But don't worry, the wallabag doc is not dead: we moved it [into the main repository of the project](https://github.com/wallabag/wallabag/tree/master/doc).
+Recently, we decided to [merge the documentation repository into the wallabag code repository](https://github.com/wallabag/wallabag/pull/8750).
+This will greatly simplify contribution workflows by avoiding to maintain and contribute to a separate repository.

 With this change, it's easier to have a documentation per version.
 The contributors who add or change features in the project can now easily update it, without editing an other project.